-Broaden Your Horizons with Arts, Humanities and Tourism Program
+Broaden Your Horizons with Humanities, Arts and Tourism

 “Our goal is to generate more interest in Missouri as a hub for cultural activities and for our residents and visitors to have an increased appreciation for the arts,” said Michael Donovan, executive director of the Missouri Arts Council.
 “The events featured in Horizons are a source of local pride for the areas in which they’re held and our organizations want all Missourians, and visitors, to feel that sense of community.”